-Tobacco The Sub-funds exclude all tobacco producers and exclude any distributors, retailers and suppliers whose revenue from tobacco exceeds a materiality threshold.
-Sarasin Climate Active Endowments Fund only Tar Sands Oil Some oil companies have expanded the scope of their operations to search for oil from less conventional sources with higher pollution, such as oil from tar sands.
-Only oil companies whose revenue from the extraction of tar sands oil is below a materiality threshold are eligible for investment.
-Thermal Coal The Sub-funds exclude companies whose revenues from the extraction of thermal coal, and its sale to external parties, exceed a materiality threshold.
+Tar Sands Oil Some oil companies have expanded the scope of their operations to search for oil from less conventional sources with higher pollution, such as oil from tar sands.
+Only oil companies whose revenue from the extraction of tar sands oil is below a materiality threshold at 5% of revenues are eligible for investment.
+Thermal Coal The Sub-funds exclude companies whose revenues from the extraction of thermal coal, and its sale to external parties, exceed a materiality threshold at 5% of revenues.
 Thermal coal is mainly used in power generation.
 It is burned for steam to run turbines to generate electricity.
+Sarasin Climate Active Endowments Ex-Energy Fund only Energy Any company that is categorised into the Energy sector according to the Global Industry Classification Standard (GICS) will not be invested in.
+This currently includes companies categorised into sub-industries of oil & gas drilling; oil & gas equipment and services; integrated oil & gas; oil & gas exploration and production; oil & gas refining and marketing; oil & gas storage and transportation; and coal & consumable fuels.